 Welcome to Faith Development for Youth at Main Line Unitarian Church.
-We offer Religious Education on Sunday mornings from September through June.
+We offer Faith Development classes on Sunday mornings from September through June for 7th, 8th, and 9th graders.
+We offer Junior Youth Group and Youth Group on Sunday evenings from September through June for 7th – 12th graders.
 Worship, community building, and social action are integral parts of this experience and are scheduled along with regular classes.
-Our Religious Education (RE) programs seek to:
+Our Faith Development programs seek to:

 - Develop Unitarian Universalists who are fully functioning religious beings engaged in honest dialogue, lifelong learning, and exploration of self and world

 - Sustain strong families and create multigenerational relationships that value all

 - Invite and promote questioning, curiosity, and religious freedom Each Sunday morning begins with a Story for All Ages, when teachers, children, youth, and families attend the first part of Sunday worship together in the Main Meeting Room.
 After a Story for All Ages, teachers, children, and youth are sung out to their classes.
 Changes are sometimes made on Sundays to accommodate the population in attendance.
 Subscribe to E-Notes to learn about updates and changes.